 Immediate health consequences

 237 people showed symptoms of Acute Irradiation Syndrome (SIA), confirming the diagnosis in 134 cases.
 31 people died during the accident, of which 28 (firefighters and operators) were victims of the high dose of radioactivity, and 3 from other causes.
-After this acute phase, 14 more people have died within ten years after the accident.
+After this acute phase, 14 more people have died in the ten years after the accident.

 Radiation dose ranges received

-- Liquidators: of the total liquidators, some 200,000 received varying doses from 15 to 170 millisievert (mSv).
+- Liquidators: of the total of the liquidators, about 200,000 received variable doses from 15 to 170 millisievert (mSv).

-Other studies on health
+Other health studies

-Environmental consequences of the Chernobyl nuclear accident
+What were the environmental consequences of the Chernobyl nuclear disaster?

 Technical consequences related to the Chernobyl nuclear disaster

-At the environmental and health level there were major changes related to dose values ââ(of radiation and also of other pollutants) that thereafter the standards would consider as admissible.
-Normative criteria were added regarding pollution in general, such as dust (particles), which is now known that, if they do not have such immediate effects as ionizing radiation in the body, they do have, and important, long-term .
+At the environmental and health level there were major changes related to dose values (of radiation and also of other pollutants) that from then on the standards would consider as admissible.
+Regulatory criteria regarding pollution in general were added, such as dust (particles), which now it is known that, if they do not have such immediate effects as ionizing radiation on the body, they do have, and important, long-term effects .

-Political consequences after the Chernobyl atomic accident
+Political consequences after the Chernobyl nuclear accident